-For example, if Physiology is 20% lower than Microbiology, you should spend at least 20% more time reviewing Physiology than you put into reviewing Microbiology.
+For example, if Cardiology is 20% lower than Pulmonary, you should spend at least 20% more time reviewing Cardiology than you put into reviewing Pulmonary.

 Use the PANCE Notes to do this more efficiently, rather than going back to course notes or text books.